 12.1 The Design Review Process.

-The rules and regulations of the Master Condominium require that any new construction, renovation, or modification, or any change to the exterior or interior of a building structure or to the Common Areas of the Master Condominium or a Subregime have Design Review Committee approval.
-This review is intended to ensure that the community of Loreto Bay continues to develop within the vision and expectation of owners and residents, as outlined in the Design Guidelines for building on residential, commercial, and mixed use property and within the Common Areas.
+The rules and regulations of the Master Condominium require that any new construction, renovation, modification, any change to Common Areas of the Master Condominium or Common Areas of a Subregime, or structural change to the exterior or interior of a building have Design Review Committee approval.
+This review is intended to ensure that the community of Loreto Bay continues to develop within the vision and expectation of owners and residents, as outlined in the Design Guidelines for building on residential, commercial, and mixed-use property and within the Common Areas.

 12.2 Minor Renovations

 Adding or removing a structure, such as a pergola on the ground or second level of a home, adding different material to the exterior of the home, such as rock or tile, adding eyebrows over doors or windows, or an “open” metal staircase to a third floor, changing the exterior color scheme, or changing an exterior door, window, or garden gate are deemed minor renovations for purposes of the Design Review Process.
 At the discretion of the Design Review Committee, similar renovations not specifically identified here may also be deemed minor renovations.

 Adding or removing a structure, such as a room in any patio or garden or a “solid” staircase, such as a concrete staircase to access a third floor, adding a third-floor pergola or viewing tower, are deemed a major renovation for purposes of the Design Review Process.
 At the discretion of the Design Review Committee, similar renovations not specifically identified here may also be deemed major renovations.

 Installation, removal, or modification of any interior walls, plumbing, sewer connections, wiring, electrical outlets, switches, or fuse boxes, must comply with all rules and regulations of the Master Condominium and any affected Subregimes, as well as all applicable local and state building codes and inspection requirements.

 12.5 Variances to Design Guidelines